-Permalinks: Linking to Articles, Journals, EBooks, and Databases
+Permalinks: Linking to Articles, Journals, Books, and Chapters

 You can make persistent or durable links to specific journal articles or other items in many library databases.
 By placing these links in your course web page, your BlackBoard class, or on a reserves list, you can easily direct your students or other members of your research group to required or suggested readings.